Raphael-Boichot/SNES-to-NeoGeo-MVS-controller-adapter/README.md

 Button layout is based on a NeoGeo CD controller because I'm used to it, but is very easy to modify in the code.
 It was Metal Slug proofed with success.

 ## Why ?
-Using genuine NeoGeo controllers with a supergun + MVS board stays the best arcade experience.
-But these controllers are horrendously expensive while the SNES controllers are among the best (if not THE best) and most common controllers still available.
-Plus the NeoGeo controllers are surpringly prone to issues with their microswitches and quite difficult to tear down and reassemble.
-So if you don't fear missing the clicky sound which is part of the NeoGeo experience, go for this SNES adapter.
+Using genuine NeoGeo controllers with a supergun + MVS board stays the best "genuine" experience out of owning a cabinet.
+But these controllers are horrendously expensive now.

+The reasonable option with a supergun is to go with the NeoGeo CD controllers, a less bit on the pricey side, still doing the job well.

+But I must be honest, I always found the NeoGeo CD controllers rather average (mushy push buttons with annoying "plok" sound) and imprecise (the microswitches are cool but joystick is too soft, it's easy to miss a given direction) contrary to the SNES controller which is 100% accurate in any push.
+So the converter.

 ## Is there a lag ?
-Yes of course, about 1/4 to 1/3 of a frame.
-Joke apart: no.
+Yes of course, about 1/4 to 1/3 of a 60 Hz frame.
+Joke apart: none because code is faster than the NeoGeo I/O controller circuit.

 ## Schematic
 ![](/PCB/Schematic.png)